Frequently Asked Questions - 2026

 What will it cost?

-The total cost for the conference is $265.
-This amount covers room and board and materials for each conference participant as well as the overall expenses of the Conference itself.
-We will need a $150 deposit sent in with your registration form, with the check make out to “St Gabriel’s Conference.”
-The balance of $115 is due when you arrive at Camp Crucis for the Conference.
+The total cost for the conference is $275.
+Take advantage of the $25 pre-Christmas discount.
+This covers room and board and materials for each conference participant as well as the overall expenses of the Conference itself.
+We will need a full payment sent in with your registration form, the check made out to the Diocese of Fort Worth with “St Gabriel’s Conference” in the memo.

 Are conference fees refundable?

-The $150 deposit is non-refundable.
-If you pay the full $265 when you send in your registration, but do not show up or cancel, the balance of $115 will be returned to you.
 If the conference has to be rescheduled because of ice and snow, every effort will be made to refund fees for those unable to attend on the new date.
-If the conference has to be cancelled because of ice and snow, the full fee (including deposit) will be returned.
+If the conference has to be cancelled because of ice and snow, the full fee will be returned.
+The fee is not refundable if you cancel after January 22.

 Can married couples room together?